 Tuesday, Friday 8:00 h.
 72,00 € / Adult y 49,00 € / Child (3-11 years)

 Departure at the indicated time from Roquetas de Mar with destination Granada.
 About halfway we will make a stop with the possibility to have a coffee.
-Upon arrival at the city we will make a Tour with our bus through the center of Granada and we will visit the most visited monument in Spain, the Alhambra Palace of Granada, tickets included.
-Afterwards there will be free time in the city center, amongst others in order to have something to eat. (lunch not included).
+Upon arrival at the city we will make a walking tour through the city center of Granada and then you'll enjoy some free time at your disposal amongst others in order to have something to eat. (lunch not included).
+We will then discover the most visited monument in Spain, the Alhambra Palace of Granada, tickets included and a local guide.
 In the afternoon we start the return-trip to our hotels.
 During this excursion we drive along the Sierra Nevada and the Mediterranean Coast.
 Arrival at Roquetas de Mar and the end of our service.

 Included in our prices:

 - Entrance tickets to the Alhambra and a local guide

 At the foot of Sierra Nevada, between the rivers Darro and Genil, lies one of the most interesting cities in eastern Andalusia: Granada, founded by the Romans under the name Illiberis.
 Later, in the 8th century AC., after the invasion of the peninsula by the Muslims, they gave it the actual name of Granada.
 The Catholic King and Queen reconquered the city in 1492 in order to complete the Reconquest of the Iberian Peninsula for Christianity.
 Queen Isabel of Castille received Christopher Columbus during the siege of the city and offered him the means to start his voyage to the West Indies.